Tochukz/Beginning-C-plus-plus/README.md

 For a variable defined in a switch statement to be legal, it must be reachable and it must not be possible during execution to enter the scope of the variable while bypassing its definition.

 ## Chapter 5: Arrays and Loops
+__Caution__ Array index values are not checked to verify that they are valid.
+It’s up to you to make sure that you don’t reference elements outside the bounds of the array.
+If you store data using an index value that’s outside the valid range for an array, you’ll either inadvertently overwrite something in memory or cause a socalled segmentation fault or access violation (both terms are synonymous and denote an error that is raised by the operating system if and when it detects unauthorized memory access).
+Either way, your program will almost certainly come to a sticky end.